24901064/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+1. start
+2. import the numpy library to work with matrices
-1. Define the given 3×3 matrix A using NumPy.
+3. define the matrix A with the given elements
+4. check if the determinant is zero

-2. Compute the inverse of A using np.linalg.inv(A).
+5. find the inverse of matrix a using np.linalg.inc(A)

-3. Store the result in A_inv.

-4. Print the inverse matrix A_inv.
+6. display the inverse of matrix
+7. end

 ## Program:
 import numpy as np